-The Group is currently optimising the RentPay rental payments platform prior to full market launch.
-RentPay is the platform via which the Group seeks to gain market share within the tenancy period.
+The Group will continue optimising both its Rent.com.au and RentPay platforms to encourage greater adoption of the Group's products by renters.
+The directors aim to extend the Rent.com.au platform's positive EBITDA record while growing the RentPay platform via which the Group seeks to gain market share within the tenancy period.
 The Group's addressable market in Australia is estimated at more than 2.5 million rental households which, in the director's opinion, provides ample scope for further commercialisation of the group's products and for the Group to achieve profitability.